derat/nup/server/README.md

     fallback mode at all.
 Used by tests.
 *   `firstTrack` (optional) - If `1`, only returns songs that are the first tracks of first discs.
+*   `maxDate` (optional) - RFC 3339 string containing maximum song date.
+*   `maxLastPlayed` (optional) - RFC 3339 string specifying the maximum time at which songs were last played (to select music that hasn't been played recently).
+Float seconds since the Unix epoch are also accepted.
+*   `maxPlays` (optional) - Integer maximum number of plays.
+*   `minDate` (optional) - RFC 3339 string containing minimum song date.
-*   `minFirstPlayed` (optional) - Float seconds since the Unix epoch specifying the minimum time at which songs were first played (used to select recently-added music).
+*   `minFirstPlayed` (optional) - RFC 3339 string specifying the minimum time at which songs were first played (to select recently-added music).
+Float seconds since the Unix epoch are also accepted.
 *   `minRating` (optional) - Integer minimum song rating in the range `[1, 5]`.
-*   `maxLastPlayed` (optional) - Float seconds since the Unix epoch specifying the maximmum time at which songs were last played (used to select music that hasn't been played recently).
-*   `maxPlays` (optional) - Integer maximum number of plays.
 *   `orderByLastPlayed` (optional) - If `1`, return songs that were last played the longest ago.
 *   `shuffle` (optional) - If `1`, shuffle the order of returned songs.